 At AustralianSuper, a positive, inclusive, and member-centric culture is at the heart of everything we do.
-Our four values of Integrity, Excellent outcomes, Generosity of spirit and Energy form an integral part of our culture and are central to who we are and how we work together.
+Our four values of Integrity.
+Excellent outcomes, Generosity of spirit and Energy form an integral part of our culture and are central to who we are and how we work together.

-Actively keeping our values front of mind and embedding them in everything we do helps us when we're faced with challenges that come our way.
+The Framework includes the principles to make informed and Actively keeping our values front of mind and embedding them ethical decisions, as well as avenues for speaking up and respectfully in everything we do helps us when we're faced with challenges that challenging something that doesn't come our way. feel right.